kumiawan/dfdiag/README.md

 # Hello coders!
-Wellcome to dfdiag
+Welcome to dfdiag